onurersel/anim/README.md

 As you may already familiar with, UIView.animateWithDuration only allows you to use 4 different easing options. *anim* allows you to use 21 more easing variations with almost identical syntax.

+## Installation

+You can install manually by copying *anim/anim.swift* in your project.

+Or you can use Cocoapods
+> pod 'anim'

 ## Usage